web2py/py4web/README.md

 Note:

-By default the host will be set to localhost or 127.0.0.1 and the port will be 8000.
+By default the host will be set to 127.0.0.1 (localhost) and the port will be 8000.
 So the command above can be shortened to:

 ```
 py4web run -d demo apps